biosugar0/texmake/README.md

 ## require

-write .latexmkrc on your $HOME.
+1. write .latexmkrc on your $HOME.
+2. install docker

 ## install